jaalto/project--shell-script-performance-and-portability/README.md

 # GENERAL ADVICE

-Regardless of the shell you might use for scripting (sh, ksh, bash), consider taking these factors into serious consideration.
+Regardless of the shell you use for scripting
+(sh, ksh, bash), consider these factors carefully.

 - If you run scripts on many small files, set up a RAM disk and copy the files to it.
 This